flybaseio/flybaseio.github.io/_posts/2015-11-19-10-habits-of-a-happy-node-hacker.md

 > Today, it's easy to get lost in our huge ecosystem, so successful teams follow guidelines to make the most of their time and keep their projects healthy.
 >
 > Here are ten habits for happy Node.js hackers as we enter 2016.
 They're specifically for app developers, rather than module authors, since those groups have different goals and constraints

+We use most of these habits in our own Node development, so it's nice to see others in sync.